• Skip to primary navigation

 Roasted Sweet Potato Salad with Citrus Tahini Dressing

-Using seasonal ingredients, this Roasted Sweet Potato Salad with Citrus Tahini Dressing hits all the rights notes for the holiday season.
-The combination of textures, flavours and colours in this salad make it one that your guests are sure to remember.
+Using seasonal ingredients, this Roasted Sweet Potato and Halloumi Salad with Citrus Tahini Dressing hits all the rights notes for the holiday season.

-Holidays and celebrations require special salads and this particular one is sure to impress.
-The salad greens are embellished with caramelized sweet potatoes, toasted pine nuts, crunchy red onions, sweet ruby red pomegranate seeds and warm and salty halloumi cheese.
+The salad greens are embellished with caramelized sweet potatoes, toasted pine nuts, crunchy red onions, sweet ruby red pomegranate seeds and warm and salty Halloumi cheese.
 Best of all is the delicious citrusy tahini dressing used to dress this salad.

 Plate of Roasted Sweet Potato Salad drizzled with Citrus Tahini Dressing

-How to Make Sweet Potato Salad
+How to Make Sweet Potato and Halloumi Salad

 If you decide to make this salad as part of your holiday spread, I recommend you plan ahead.
 This is what I like to call a special occasion salad and does take some time to prepare.